CALENDAR OF EVENTS AND ENTERTAINMENT Feb. 9

 The Market Shops Winter Concerts: The Market Shops at the entrance to Sandestin Golf and Beach Resort presents the free 2019 Winter Concerts from 1-3 p.m. with Ron Adams on Feb.
 16 on the main lawn.
 Bring chairs and blankets.

 Love Tracks: A 5K Fun Run/Walk will be held from 7-10:30 a.m.
 Feb.
 16 at Topsail Hill Preserve State Park in Santa Rosa Beach.
 While on a paved trail through the park race participants will enjoy a beautiful view of longleaf pines, saw palmettos and a variety of other plants and animals.
 Those running or walking the 5K without a dog will start at 8 a.m.
 Race entrance fees for the 8 a.m. wave are $10/children and $25/adults.
 Those running or walking with a dog will start at 8:45 a.m. and entrance fees are $5/children, $10/adults, $15/adults with a dog and $5 for each additional dog.
 Post-race celebration will be from 8:30-10:30 a.m. and includes food, music and door prizes.
-Advanced online registration is available until Feb.
-13 at www.topsailparkfriends.org.
 Limited race day registration will be available on a first come first serve basis between 7-8:40 a.m.

 Valentine Tour of Homes: The annual Valentine Tour of Homes presented by the CAA will open the doors to several gorgeously designed South Walton homes from 10 a.m. to 4 p.m.
 Feb.
 16 and 12-4 p.m.
 Feb.
 17. Tickets are available at eventbrite.com and at the door day of event.